DevRacc00n/Accessories-plus-plus/README.md

 The new backpack is found atop the lighthouse in Desolation Point, as a reward for the difficult nature of the region and the journey to get there.

+The new axe is found on the countertop in Mystery Lake.

 "Survival Backpack" (https://skfb.ly/6WBpu) by Thunder is licensed under Creative Commons Attribution-ShareAlike (http://creativecommons.org/licenses/by-sa/4.0/).